linbug/linbug.github.io/_posts/2016-01-08-planigale-is-live.md

 ***VICTORY POINTS UPDATE***:  **[Dave](http://dvndrsn.com/) and I finally got [Planigale](http://planigale.dvndrsn.com/) up and running!**

-We also have [GoogleAnalytics](https://www.google.com/analytics/) so we can statistics about visitors to our site.
+We also have [GoogleAnalytics](https://www.google.com/analytics/) so we can see statistics about visitors to our site.
 Here's the breakdown of sessions played since we went live on Wednesday:

 <img src="https://raw.githubusercontent.com/linbug/linbug.github.io/master/_downloads/google_analytics0.png" title="World level" style="margin: 0 auto;"/>